Hung Le Hoang

 Accelerating Optimizely CMS and Commerce upgrades with agentic AI (Part 1 of 2)

-How Niteco's Upgrade Machine uses orchestrated AI coding agents to deliver a buildable baseline and a running CMS, then hands over for stabilization and deployment.
+Niteco's Upgrade Machine uses orchestrated AI coding agents to create a buildable starting point and a working CMS.
+After that, the process is handed over for stabilization and deployment.

 Niteco Engineering | Engineering Insights | 10 min read